carlotes247/carlotes247.github.io/index.md

     section_id: about
     background_style: bg-primary
     title: "**Machine Learning, Affective and Intelligent Interactive Media**"
     text: "I am an AI Researcher and a Software Engineer and at the renowed Human-Centred Artificial Intelligence Chair at the University of Augsburg in Bavaria, Germany.
-In here, I am working with German AI personality [Prof. Dr. Elisabeth André](https://www.uni-augsburg.de/en/fakultaet/fai/informatik/prof/hcm/team/andre/), on solving multi-user affective scenarios in VR via supervised and reinforcement learning.
+In here, I am working on solving multi-user affective scenarios in VR via supervised and reinforcement learning.
+I am lucky to be supervised by with German AI personality [Prof. Dr. Elisabeth André](https://www.uni-augsburg.de/en/fakultaet/fai/informatik/prof/hcm/team/andre/)

-    , working under Prof. Dr. El PhD Candidate at the leading Center for Doctoral Training in Intelligent Games and Games Intelligence (IGGI) in the UK.

     My current software engineering projects revolve around real-time interactive technology for game engines, involving ***(1) ML inference through supervised and reinforcement learning, (2) networking, and (3) gameplay programming.***

     My current research interests are ***(1) Interactive uses of ML and AI, (2) Encouraging movement during user interaction, and (3) Understanding motivation and user/player experience.***

     I did my doctorate at the leading Center for Doctoral Training in Intelligent Games and Games Intelligence (IGGI) in the UK.
-In there, I worked in three different institutions: the University of York, Goldsmiths - University of London and Queen Mary - University of London.My PhD was supervised by [Prof. Sebastian Deterding](https://www.york.ac.uk/tfti/staff/research/sebastian-deterding/) and [Prof. Marco Gillies](https://www.gold.ac.uk/computing/staff/m-gillies/)."
+In there, I worked in three different institutions: the University of York, Goldsmiths - University of London and Queen Mary - University of London.
+My PhD was supervised by [Prof. Sebastian Deterding](https://www.york.ac.uk/tfti/staff/research/sebastian-deterding/) and [Prof. Marco Gillies](https://www.gold.ac.uk/computing/staff/m-gillies/)."
     actions:
       - title: Skills
         url: '#skills'